 - Once you have all the information, create a consent form for your students.
 A consent form is required FOR EACH COURSE clearly outlining the assignments, activities and required learning that makes use of a tool or resource that is putting student information on servers outside of Canada.
 Unfortunately, you can’t have a ‘blanket’ program or degree consent form.
 You need the details for each course assignment/activity spelled out on its own consent form.

 - There is sample NIC Consent Form for an Online Textbook Site for you to acquire from the Centre for Teaching and Learning Innovation, edit and use with students.
 Ensure you remove all ‘sample’ content and insert your own information.
 There is also a blank NIC Consent Form for anything other than online textbooks that require student consent.

-- You are also able to create a ‘digital consent form’ through an online content page in Blackboard Learn where students read and select their response to a question (consent) so you have record of their consent/non consent.
-Consider using a test on the first page with no marks to record responses to a consent question in Blackboard.
+- You are also able to create a ‘digital consent form’ through an online content page in Brightspace where students read and select their response to a question (consent) so you have record of their consent/non consent.
+Consider using a test on the first page with no marks to record responses to a consent question in Brightspace

 - If you wish some assistance to proofread your consent form or you have questions, kindly email the Centre for Teaching and Learning Innovation CTLI@nic.bc.ca for assistance.